- By Rosalee de la Foret, 2017 (softcover, 353 pages)

 - By Holly Bellebuono, 2016 (hardcover, 245 pages)

-Discover radiant health and promote longevity through the use of herbs!
-The Healing Kitchen contains over 140 recipes to boost the nutritional benefits of everyday foods.
-Holly Bellebuono details how nourishing plants can have a profound effect on our bodies when incorporated into the foods we eat.
-By bringing common herbs such as dandelion, purslane, sumac, and calendula into the kitchen- rather than limiting them to remedies- we can enjoy their flavors while also reaping their benefits.
-From nettle chai to lavender yogurt, wild greens miso paste and rose petal rice pudding, these recipes were created to please the palate and help support long-term health.
+The Healing Kitchen by Holly Bellebuono contains over 140 recipes to boost the nutritional benefits of everyday foods.
+This book details how nourishing plants can have a profound effect on our bodies when incorporated into the foods we eat.
+By bringing common herbs such as dandelion, purslane, sumac, and calendula into the kitchen we can enjoy their flavors while also reaping their benefits.

 - By JJ Pursell, 2015 (softcover, 292 pages)

-Plant-based remedies offer many possibilities for the body, mind, and spirit.
-In this holistic guide, naturopath JJ Pursell provides an accessible and comprehensive introduction to plants, explaining how they work and how to use them safely.
-Incorporating traditional wisdom and scientific information, The Herbal Apothecary includes advice on growing and foraging for healing plants and recommendations for plant-based formulations.
+The Herbal Apothecary by naturopath JJ Pursell, provides an accessible and comprehensive introduction to plants, explaining how they work and how to use them safely.
+Incorporating traditional wisdom and scientific information, this book offers advice on growing and foraging for botanicals and recommendations for plant-based formulations.

 - By Kami McBride, 2010 (softcover, 255 pages)

-Do you enjoy eating garlic bread?
-Does oregano always find its way into your spaghetti sauce?
-Do you garnish your potato salad with paprika?
-Then you are participating in the ancient tradition of using herbs to enhance your kitchen creations.
-Featuring over 250 recipes for herbal oils, vinegars, pestos, dressings, salts, cordials, syrups, smoothies, and more, The Herbal Kitchen will reveal the extraordinary pharmacy that already exists in your kitchen.
+Featuring over 250 recipes from herbal oils to vinegars, pestos, dressings, cordials, smoothies, and more, The Herbal Kitchen by Kami McBride, will reveal the extraordinary power that already exists in your kitchen.
 It also provides informative tips on preparing, storing, and using herbs effectively.

 - By Michael Isted, 2018 (hardcover, 191 pages)

-The Herball’s Guide to Botanical Drinks is a fascinating addition to any plant or beverage lover’s library!
-It includes an extensive selection of unique and delicious botanical drink recipes inspired by ancient herbal formulas and historical figures ranging from Avicenna to Dr. Dee.
-This enchanting hard cover book contains history, plant guide, processing guide, and explanation of different herbal preparations with beautiful full color photographs.
+The Herball’s Guide to Botanical Drinks includes an extensive selection of unique and delicious botanical recipes inspired by ancient herbal formulas and historical figures.
+Author Michael Isted offers history, plant guide, processing guide, and explanation of different herbal preparations with beautiful full-page color photographs.

 - By Beverly Lynn Bennett, 2015 (softcover, 45 pages)

-Grown high in the Andes mountains of central Peru and Bolivia, maca root has been cultivated for over three thousand years.
-A staple in Andean cuisine, maca has been widely recognized as a superfood and credited with boosting stamina, energy, libido and fertility.
+Grown high in the Andes mountains of central Peru and Bolivia, maca root has been cultivated for over 3000 years.
+In The Pure Power of Maca by Beverly Lynn Bennett, learn all about this varietal herb.
+A staple in Andean cuisine, maca has been widely recognized as a superfood and credited with amazing health benefits.